Madeira evergreen forests

 The Madeira evergreen forests is a laurissilva ecoregion of southwestern Europe.
 It covers the archipelago of Madeira and some nearby islands (Desertas and Selvagens) in the Atlantic Ocean.
-Laurel forest, known as laurissilva, once covered the islands.
+Laurel forest (Laurisilva) once covered the islands.
 Over centuries the laurel forests were mostly cleared.
 Madeira's remaining forests are now protected.

 Geography

 The islands are an autonomous region of Portugal.
 They lie southwest of the Portuguese mainland in the Atlantic Ocean, 978 km southwest of Lisbon and 560 km west of Morocco.

 Madeira is the largest island and highest island, with an area of 741 km2.
 The island extends east–west approximately 57 km, and is 22 km at its widest point.
 A mountainous spine runs the length of the island, and Pico Ruivo, the highest peak, reaches 1861 meters above sea level.
 Porto Santo Island, which lies 43 km northeast of Madeira. is the second-largest island with an area of 42.2 km2.

 The Desertas Islands are a chain of three narrow islands about 25 km southeast of Madeira, covering an area of 14.2 km2.

 The Selvagens are a group of small islands lying 280 km south of Madeira, and 165 km north of the Canary Islands.
 The Selvagens have a total area of 2.73 km2.

 The islands are volcanic in origin.
 Basalt and volcanic ash are common substrate rocks, with some areas of uplifted limestone of marine origin.
 The volcanic soils are generally fertile, sustaining both the native forests and agriculture on the two larger islands.

 The islands of Madeira and Porto Santo are inhabited.
 The archipelago has a population of 289,000 (2016 estimate), mostly on Madeira.
 Funchal, on Madeira's south shore, is the islands' largest city and principal port.